hunterhogan/Integrated_code_fire_font/README.md

 Integrated Code 火 is a code-centric font combining an up-to-date [Fira Code](https://github.com/tonsky/FiraCode) compile with a modified [Source Han Mono](https://github.com/adobe-fonts/source-han-mono) compile.
 The Source™ Han glyphs are exactly twice the width of Fira Code glyphs, and the Source Han characters are slightly more spread out than you would expect to see in normal text.

+## Download

+Download the compiled fonts from the [latest release](https://github.com/hunterhogan/Integrated_code_fire_font/releases/latest).
+The source code archives do not contain font files.

 ## Why?

 1. I used the Fira Code font when programming.